 It is recognised that younger children are unlikely to maintain physical distancing indoors.
-Therefore, achieving this recommendation in the first four years of primary school is not a pre-requisite to reopening the school.
+Therefore, achieving this recommendation in the first four years of primary school is not a pre-requisite for school opening.

 Where possible work stations will be allocated consistently to the same staff and children rather than having spaces which are shared.